krussll/etsysimplicity/_posts/2020-12-16-how-often-should-you-list-on-etsy.md

 ---
 layout: post
-title:  "How often should you list on Etsy? | A Helpful Guide"
+title:  "How often should you list on Etsy?
+SOLVED! | A Complete Guide"
 categories: [ q-and-a ]
 author: reece
 image: assets/images/post-banners/how-often-should-you-list-on-etsy.jpg